mattlusty/bc-bootcamp-portfolio/README.md

 ## Notes

+1. Criteria: "the [work] section contains titled images of your applications"

-My Work Projects images all have a \<h3\> titles in the HTML, however I made most of these invisible via CSS for design purposes, as the images themslevs visually contain the website application titles, and I feel repeating these titles in the overlaid HTML uneccessary.
+- My Work Projects images all have a \<h3\> title in the HTML, however I made most of these invisible via CSS for design reasons, as the images themselves visually contain the website application titles, and I feel repeating these titles in the overlaid HTML uneccessary.

-I point this out because I realise one of the Acceptance Criteria for this challenge, is "the section contains titled images of your applications".
+- I point this out because I realise one of the Acceptance Criteria for this challenge, is "the section contains titled images of your applications".
 So they are there in the HTML for accessibility and Searchability, they are just not visible by design!